Newsom has mixed verdict on California criminal justice laws | Federal News Network

 Law enforcement opponents said the existing standards were adequate.

+Newsom said California is the first state to limit the and other artistic expression in criminal prosecutions. drew praise from Recording Industry Association of America Chairman and CEO Mitch Glazier, who said it will “allow all creators to express themselves and follow their artistic vision without barriers of prejudice.”

-Among other new laws, Newsom approved requiring police agencies to screen prospective officers and fire current officers for participation in hate groups and allowed noncitizens to become police officers.
+Among other new laws, Newsom approved requiring police agencies to screen prospective officers and fire current officers for and allowed to become police officers.

-He also expanded a 2020 law that allowed suspects to allege that they were harmed by racial bias in their criminal charges, convictions or sentences.
+He also expanded a 2020 law allowing suspects to allege they were harmed by racial bias in their criminal charges, convictions or sentences.
 The earlier law was limited to cases after Jan.
 1, 2021.
-But this measure extends the safeguards to prior convictions.
+But this measure to prior convictions.

-Newsom, a Democrat who says he supports second chances and reducing incarceration, has had a mixed record on criminal justice bills.
+Newsom, a Democrat who says he supports second chances and reducing incarceration, has had on criminal justice bills.
 He has backed many reform efforts but in years past also vetoed other legislation he felt went too far or duplicated existing efforts.

-This year, he blocked a bill that would have made California the latest state to restrict segregated confinement in prisons and jails, as well as for the first time adding immigration detention facilities.
+This year, he blocked a bill that would have made California the latest state to restrict segregated confinement in prisons and jails, as well as for the first time adding .

+“Solitary confinement is torture and there must be limitations and oversight on the practice,” Democratic Assembly member Chris Holden, the bill’s author, responded.

-He also vetoed one bill that would have given the state prison system five years to marginally boost the wages of inmates who usually earn just dollars a day, and a second bill that would have increased the “gate money” inmates are given upon their release from the current $200 to $1,300.
-The bills had survived even as lawmakers this year rejected a constitutional change that might have required much more compensation for inmate workers.
+Newsom also vetoed one bill that would have given the state prison system five years to marginally of inmates who usually earn just dollars a day, and a second bill that would have increased the inmates are given upon their release from the current $200 to $1,300.
+The bills had survived even as lawmakers this year that might have required much more compensation for inmate workers.

 In both rejections, Newsom cited the unbudgeted cost of the bills as state revenues are slumping — a theme in many of his vetoes this year.